MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/sql-queries-excel.md

 A different approach is required in scenarios where you run SQL queries on password-protected Excel files.
 The **Open SQL connection** action can't connect to password-protected Excel files, so you have to remove the protection.

 To achieve that, launch the Excel file using the **Launch Excel** action.
-The file is password-protected, so populate the appropriate password in the **Password** field.
+The file is password-protected, so enter the appropriate password in the **Password** field.

 ![Screenshot of the Launch Excel action and the Password field.](media/sql-queries-excel/launch-excel-action.png)